If you’re curious about the differences between pickleball and padel, you’re not alone in wondering which sport might be the perfect fit for you!Â

 The rules of pickleball combine elements from tennis, badminton, and ping-pong.

-The unique no-volley zone is known as the kitchen.
-It is a 7-foot area on either side of the net.
-If you have any part of your body in the kitchen, no volleys can be hit until leaving the designated area.
+The unique no-volley zone, also known as the kitchen or non-volley zone, is a 7-foot area on either side of the net.
+If you have any part of your body in the kitchen, no volleys can be hit until you leave the designated area.

 This allows for exciting gameplay as teams will usually fulfil the double bounce rule and then quickly attack the edges of the kitchen to start thrilling rallies to gain the advantage!